NomarCub/obsidian-open-vscode/README.md

 - **Path to VSCode Workspace**

   Defaults to the `{{vaultpath}}` template variable.
-You can set this to an absolute path to a ".code-workspace" file if you prefer to use a [Multi Root workspace file](https://code.visualstudio.com/docs/editor/workspaces#_multiroot-workspaces)
+You can set this to an absolute path to a ".code-workspace" file if you prefer to use a [multi-root workspace](https://code.visualstudio.com/docs/editor/workspaces#_multiroot-workspaces).

 - **Open VSCode using a `vscode://` URL**